MoedaDigital/MoedaDigital/en/INTEGRACOES.md

 	**Parameters**:

- - Order's merchant id: **Pedido**
+ - Merchant's order id: **Pedido**

-5. As security measures after receiving the status change notification your application should make a request to consult the status of the received order merchant id as described in the [Monitoring / **Consulting Status**](#acompanhamento-dos-pedidos-consultar-status) session.
+5. As security measures after receiving the status change notification your application should make a request to consult the status of the received order merchant id as described in the [Monitoring / **Consulting Status**](#monitoring-consultar-status) session.

 **Exemplos de Requisição**: